Jules G. Fisher: Political career

 Jules Fisher began his political career when he was elected to the Jefferson Parish Police Jury in 1916.
-Fisher was appointed President and held his seat and position for eight years.
-At the time Fisher entered Jefferson Parish government, Louis H. Marrero had been in power for decades, possessing multiple political positions, including Sherriff and Louisiana Senator.
+Fisher was appointed president and held his seat and position for eight years.
+At the time Fisher entered Jefferson Parish government, Louis H.Marrero had been in power for decades, possessing multiple political positions, including Sherriff and Louisiana Senator.
 As elections approached for 1920, Jules Fisher boldly predicted the pending defeat and demise of Marrero and his political machine at the polls.
 Surely, Marrero was indeed defeated, opening opportunities for new political leaders to emerge.

 Fisher was appointed to the Louisiana Constitutional Convention of 1921, bringing with it exposure to affairs of the state.
 Then, in 1924, Fisher was elected to the Louisiana Senate as the representative of its 10th District, comprising Jefferson, St. John and St. Charles Parishes.
-Fisher’s political platform was based on representing the needs and interests of the common man.
+Fisher's political platform was based on representing the needs and interests of the common man.
 He would be reelected to his seat in the Senate over several elections through the rest of his life, dying while still in office in 1943.

 Jules Fisher was an outspoken supporter and proponent of Huey P. Long, who was first elected Governor of Louisiana in 1928, as Fisher was into his first term as Louisiana Senator.
 In the elections that year, Long was competing in a three-person race with two other candidates.
-Fisher was part of a group that coalesced around Long and convinced the remaining candidates to withdraw after the first primary election, handing Long the win for the Governor’s seat.
+Fisher was part of a group that coalesced around Long and convinced the remaining candidates to withdraw after the first primary election, handing Long the win for the Governor's seat.

 Fisher and Long developed a strong political bond afterwards.
 In 1929, Huey Long was brought up on impeachment charges.
-Senator Fisher was one of 15 men to sign the "Round Robin" letter that declared that they would not vote to impeach, no matter the charges.
+Senator Fisher was one of 15 men to sign a round robin that declared that they would not vote to impeach, no matter the charges.
 Ultimately, Long was not impeached.

 Fisher attributed his strong relationship with Long as being the reason why Jefferson Parish was the recipient of many municipal infrastructure projects completed by the state.
-In 1930, Lafitte and Barataria was accessible only by ferry except for one very precarious pontoon bridge at Crown Point, referred to as "Wagner’s Ferry Bridge."
-Though the area was rural and extremely remote, Long’s administration did indeed construct a new modern swing bridge for vehicles at this location.
+In 1930, Lafitte and Barataria was accessible only by ferry except for one very precarious pontoon bridge at Crown Point, referred to as "Wagner’s Ferry Bridge".
+Though the area was rural and extremely remote, Long's administration did indeed construct a new modern swing bridge for vehicles at this location.

 In 1936, Fisher actively championed state legislation calling for the creation of a ship channel, referred to as the "Jefferson Seaway," that would connect Westwego and Grand Isle, the path of which would cross his shrimp drying business at Manila Village.
 Though the ship channel was never built, the Barataria Bay Waterway was dredged for barge traffic in 1960 through a federal project, years after Fisher's death.